Middle School Teacher Says There’s Plenty of Time for Homework

 As a middle school teacher, we aim for between one hour and 90 minutes a day.
 I doubled it, and still find this to be an honest expectation.
 The students I find can’t complete the homework are either in a day care that doesn’t enforce homework time and have no study skills themselves and don’t begin till 7 when their parents come home; or the students who are over dedicated to sports and have multiple 3-hour-a-day practices during the week and feel that athletic achievement and ‘well-roundedness’ are more important than school.

-25 Comments on “Middle School Teacher Says There’s Plenty of Time for Homework”
+26 thoughts on “Middle School Teacher Says There’s Plenty of Time for Homework

 I would like to give this “professional” three hours of professional development during the same time frame.
 Oh, and I forgot to add that the teacher would be getting paid for this.